ericdSG/python-package/README.md

 project metadata from `pyproject.toml` and add the contents of `src/` to your environment.
 It will create a new directory `src/python_project.egg-info/` that contains metadata for your project and should be `.gitignore`'d.

+Note that there are other ways to package Python projects, such as Flit or Hatch, but the simplest and oldest way is using pip + setuptools.
+At the time of writing, conda does not yet support installing in editable mode but you can still install a repo into a conda environment using pip.

+:warning: Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.

 :rotating_light: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
 If you have issues, ensure that `pip>=21.3`.
 Failing that: `setuptools>=64.0`.